Skip to content

 Oceania

-How insurers detect document fraud in claims: verification methods, FCA compliance requirements, and AI-powered tools that raise detection rates from 30% to over 90%.
+How US insurers detect document fraud in claims: verification methods, state and federal compliance requirements

-Illustration for Insurance Document Fraud Detection: Claims Verification and Compliance โ€” Industry
+Illustration for Insurance Document Fraud Detection: Claims & Compliance โ€” Industry

 Summarize this article with

-Insurance fraud costs the UK industry GBP 1.1 billion annually.
-The Insurance Fraud Bureau (IFB) reports that document-based fraud accounts for the largest share of detected cases, with falsified invoices, fabricated repair estimates, and manipulated medical reports making up the core of fraudulent claims.
-The Association of British Insurers (ABI) detected 87,000 fraudulent claims in 2024, valued at GBP 1.1 billion, yet the IFB estimates that for every fraudulent claim detected, two go unnoticed.
+Insurance fraud costs the US industry over $308 billion annually across all lines, according to the Coalition Against Insurance Fraud.
+The National Association of Insurance Commissioners (NAIC) estimates that fraud adds $400 to $700 per year to the average American household's premiums.
+Document-based fraud accounts for the largest share of detected cases, with falsified invoices, fabricated repair estimates, and manipulated medical reports making up the core of fraudulent claims.
+The FBI estimates that non-health insurance fraud alone exceeds $40 billion per year, and for every fraudulent claim detected, an estimated two go unnoticed.

-The Scale of Document Fraud in UK Insurance Claims
+The Scale of Document Fraud in US Insurance Claims

 Document fraud in insurance is not a marginal risk confined to a few sophisticated criminal networks.
 It spans the full range of claim types and policyholder profiles.
-The IFB's Intelligence Hub processed over 200,000 data submissions from the insurance industry in 2024, identifying patterns of organised document fraud across motor, property, and liability lines.
+The NAIC's Antifraud Division coordinates data from all 50 states, and the National Insurance Crime Bureau (NICB) processed over 130,000 questionable claim referrals in 2024, identifying patterns of organized document fraud across auto, property, workers' compensation, and liability lines.

 Where Document Fraud Occurs in the Claims Process